 Step 2: meander through the streets of Bad Gastein

 The best thing in Bad Gastein?
 The charm of yesteryear!
 As you stroll through the streets of this small town, you can see why it was called “World Cure Town”.
 And then all of a sudden, you see a Scandinavian style coffee house.
-The Blonde Beans opened its doors in November 2015.
-Johan & Nyström serve coffee and home-made goodies.
+In The Blonde Beans Johan & Nyström serve coffee and home-made goodies.

 Step 3: Gin tasting & eating Fusion Food

 The Hotel de l’Europe Gastein is located in the centre of Bad Gastein and screams formally ‘Belle Époque’.
 Entering the building through the basement, you encounter the Ginger & Gin – a modern bar which offers numerous gins to taste.
 Add to that the Asian Fusions Food – rice noodles, stir-fried vegetables, chicken and more.